Kosovo congratulates and thanks Martti Ahtisaari, Nobel Peace Prize laureate of 2008

 Malaysia becomes the 52nd UN member country that formally recognizes the new Republic.

-Government of Samoa recognized the Republic of Kosova
+The Government of Montenegro recognized the Republic of Kosova

-Samoa is the 47th United Nations country that has formally recognized the Republic of Kosova.
+Montenegro becomes the 49th UN member state that has recognized the Republic of Kosova.